openpesa/node-pesa/docs/src/docs/c2b.md

 let publicKey  = "your_public_key";
 ```

-These are the credentials that we use to authenticate requests to the OpenAPI service.
+These are the credentials that we use to authenticate requests to the Mpesa OpenAPI service.

 Now we are going to initialize the Pesa SDK.